substrate-system/keys/README.md

 ```

 ### encrypt something
-Take the public key we are encrypting to, return an object of
+Take the public key we are encrypting to, return an `ArrayBuffer`, containing
-`{ content, key }`, where `content` is the encrypted content as a string,
-and `key` is the AES key that was used to encrypt the content, encrypted to
+the encrypted AES key concattenated with the `iv` and encrypted content.
-the given public key.
-(AES key is encrypted to the public key.)

 ```js
 import { encryptTo } from '@bicycle-codes/keys'